-Here you will find practical travel information about Nepal and other things you want to know before making your trip.
-In the light of Covid-19 it is possible that the below mentioned information about the visa is not complete and/or correct!
-The measures change quickly, please contact us for the current situation!
+Here you’ll find practical information about Nepal and other things you’ll want to know before you go.
+In the light of Covid-19, it is possible that the visa information below is not complete and/or correct!
+Measures change quickly, please contact us for the current situation!

-We recommend that you take out both travel and cancellation insurance when concluding your trip.
-A travel insurance is also mandatory if you book a trip with us.
-There are different insurances with different companies.
-With some companies there are even annual contracts.
+We recommend that you take out travel and cancellation insurance when you book your trip.
+Travel insurance is also compulsory if you book a trip with us.
+There are various types of insurance available from different companies.
+Some companies even have annual contracts.

-Please check in advance whether all risky activities you wish to undertake are covered.
-Think rafting, canyoning, canoeing, kayaking, paragliding, hang gliding, mountain biking, bungee jumping and peak climbing.
-If you go trekking in the Himalayas, make sure that a helicopter rescue or an ambulance transport with a domestic flight is covered in your policy.
-Check this with your insurance company beforehand, and if this is not covered, and you would like to do one of these activities during your trip in Nepal, you can have this covered with an extra clause.
+Please check in advance whether all the risky activities you wish to undertake are covered.
+Think about rafting, canyoning, canoeing, kayaking, paragliding, hang-gliding, mountain biking, bungee jumping and climbing.
+If you’re trekking in the Himalayas, make sure that helicopter rescue or ambulance transport with a domestic flight is covered by your policy.
+Check with your insurance company beforehand, and if this is not covered, and you want to do one of these activities on your trip to Nepal, you can have it covered with an additional clause.

 VALID INTERNATIONAL PASSPORT AND VISA

-To enter Nepal, you need a passport with validity of at least six months and a valid tourist visa.
-For most nationalities, there are 2 ways to purchase a visa for Nepal.
+To enter Nepal, you need a passport valid for at least six months and a valid tourist visa.
+For most nationalities, there are different ways of buying a visa for Nepal.

 HEALTH AND VACCINATIONS

 In Nepal, it is not as easy to find the same medicines as in some more developed countries.
 Make sure you take enough of your own medicines with you, or make a note of the contents of your medicines.

 A common problem in Nepal is intestinal problems and traveller’s diarrhoea, so it’s a good idea to take probiotics with you.